Teleoperation Data Collection#

 Step 4: Record with Quest 3#

-1. Recording: When ready to collect data, run the recording script from the Arena container:
+1. Run the recording script from the Arena container:

 export DATASET_DIR=/datasets/isaaclab_arena/locomanipulation_tutorial